ballerina-platform/module-ballerinax-java.jdbc/examples/facebook/posts/README.md

 ## Implementation

-This is an HTTP RESTful service that is used to insert, create and retrieve posts' data from Facebook.
+This is an HTTP RESTful service that is used to insert, create, and retrieve data of Facebook posts.

 ## Prerequisite

 * *Adding the Facebook JDBC driver*

-  * Download the driver from [here](https://www.cdata.com/drivers/facebook/jdbc/) and extract the zip.
+  * Download the [driver](https://www.cdata.com/drivers/facebook/jdbc/) and extract it.

-  * Install the setup.jar in the extracted folder by following the instructions in the `readme.txt`.
+  * Install the `setup.jar` file in the extracted folder by following the instructions in the `readme.txt` file.

-  * Open the installed driver directory and activate the license by following the instructions in the `licensing.htm`.
+  * Open the installed driver directory and activate the license by following the instructions in the `licensing.htm` file.

-  * Set the driver jar path in the `Ballerina.toml`.
+  * Set the driver JAR path in the `Ballerina.toml` file.
     ```
     [[platform.java11.dependency]]
     path = "PATH"